-Estimated reading time: 3 minutes
+Estimated reading time: 6 minutes

 The Greek word for sin, amartema, refers to an individual act, indicating that Adam and Eve alone assume full responsibility for the sin in the Garden of Eden.
 The Orthodox Church never speaks of Adam and Eve passing guilt on to their descendants, as did Augustine.
 Instead, each person bears the guilt of his or her own sins.

-How does this change our understanding of salvation?
+How this impacts our understanding of salvation

 In contrast, Orthodox theology views sin as “missing the mark,” or failing to live up to the life expected of us by God.
 Therefore, our goal is not to miss the mark again.
 Salvation for the Orthodox means achieving theosis (becoming like God in the way we live our lives).
 The Orthodox Church does not teach temporal punishment, for God’s forgiveness cancels out the need for it.
 The Orthodox agree that forgiveness doesn’t “remedy all the disorders of sin” (CCC, 1459).
 However, we do not agree that the solution to this lies in making satisfaction for your sins.
 Instead, we teach that our behavior must change, and that we must reorient ourselves toward God.